hunderaweke/simple-translator-bot/README.md

 ## 🚀 Features

+- **Automatic Language Detection**: The bot automatically detects the source language.
+No need to specify it!
 - **High-Quality Translations**: Leverages Google's state-of-the-art Gemini AI for accurate and nuanced translations.
-- **Multi-Language Support**: Translate between a vast number of languages.
+- **Multi-Language Support**: Translate to a vast number of languages.
-- **Context-Aware**: Provides translations that understand context, tone, and idiomatic expressions.
+- **Language Code Support**: Use full language names (`Spanish`) or short codes (`es`).
 - **Easy to Use**: A simple and intuitive command structure.
 - **Fast and Responsive**: Get your translations in seconds.

 ## 📖 Usage

-Interacting with the bot is simple.
+Using the bot is now simpler than ever!
+The bot automatically detects the language of your text.

 Just send a message in the following format:

 ```
-sourceLanguage->targetLanguage The text you want to translate
+targetLanguage The text you want to translate
 ```

 **For example:**